mounishvatti/SteamScrape/README.md

 - Correlation between review sentiment and recommendation status is analysed.

   ### While performing the removal of stopwords from the dataset you may face an issue related to SSL Certification

+  > [!WARNING]
+  > NO SSL CERTIFICATE FOUND CANNOT DOWNLOAD

+  > [!TIPS]
+  > You can pause the certificate verification temporarily, but it is not suggested for building huge resources.

   ### To resolve the issue:

   Step 1: Importing NLTK